Lavine420/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints all single digit numbers od base 10 starting from 0 followed by a new line using putchar
+ a program that prints the lowercase alphabet in reverse, followed by a new line